AgentMC/Sao19/Translate/En/Part2.md

 "A difference...?"

-"Ara.
+"Aha.
 Human World's land is so rich and the Dark Territory is awfully poor.
 You saw it Ronye, that bloody sky and the charcoal black ground.......
 The only place where they have plenty of rich ground is around the capital city of Obsidia, but humans are exclusively controlling it.
 Right now, goblins, orks and giants are mostly calmed down again, but dissatisfaction is steadily accumulating. ......
 Me and Asuna worked hard to make it possible to plant the territory of sub-people, but it was useless.
 Spatial resources ......
 The supply of sacred power is hopelessly small."

 Ronye listened to words of Kirito without a sound.